neondatabase/website/content/docs/reference/cli-branches.md

 ```
 ## restore

-This command restores a branch to a specified point in time, leaving a backup branch to rollback the operation.
+This command restores a branch to a specified point in time in its own or another branch's history.

 #### Usage